Skip to content

 Secure attachment

-Securely attached children have learned that they will be loved and cared for in their lives.
+Securely attached children have learned that they will be seen, loved, and cared for in their lives.
 They have a stable world free of excessive pain and trauma, and they have parents upon whom they can rely.
-This child’s needs are met.
-These parents set clear limits and realistic expectations, remain patient, and stay positive.
-These parenting skills become even more important when a child has a history of attachment challenges.

-Anxious attachment
+Anxious or ambivalent attachment

 Disorganized attachment

-Children with disorganized attachment are not able to find comfort from their caregiver by signaling anxiety to their caregiver or by directing attention away from their caregiver.
-A child may demonstrate inappropriate caregiving to others for their age and controlling behaviors towards their primary caregivers.
 Children with disorganized attachment tend to be unable to trust and be close to others.
 They may lack remorse, can be aggressive and punitive, and have no organized strategy to connect.
+Children with disorganized attachment have the strongest predictor for pathological outcomes.

 Sometimes, children on the autism spectrum can show disorganized attachment in the absence of maltreatment.
-It can also show up in children if a parent is terminally ill or their caregiver is subjected to violence.

 Reactive attachment disorder